danerkestey/CP-476/README.md

-# CP-476
+# CP-476 Project
-Simple CRUD app for our Internet Computing class that uses the LAMP stack.
+Simple CRUD app for our Internet Computing class that uses the LAMP stack, only meant for demo purposes to show interaction between server and db.

 # Guide for Setting up and Running the Application using WSL2 with Ubuntu